How I Found my “Thing” (aka Purpose)

 The rest really is history…

 Lesson 6: Sometimes you “just know” and you need to trust your instincts.
-Yes, you need to be willing to be challenged and to try out new stuff even when you’re not sure.
-But on the big stuff trust your gut – don’t change your vision and direction completely just because someone else who “knows more than you” tells you to.
+Yes, you need to be willing to be challenged and to try out new stuff even when you’re not sure, and there is a lot to be gained from learning from people with more experience than you.
+But sometime you just need to trust your gut – don’t change your vision and direction completely just because someone else who “knows more than you” tells you to.
 If you follow your heart the worst thing that can happen is it won’t work – but you’ll probably never regret that you tried.

 Over to you…

 I’d love to hear from you.
-Have you found your “thing” – how did you do it?
-Or are you still trying to work out what “it” is?
+Have you found your purpose?
+Or are you still on the journey of figuring out exactly what “it” is for you?
 Do let me know in the comments below.
-I can’t wait to hear from you.
+I always love to hear from you.

 With Love & Gratitude,